PHYS3888/Tutorial_ComplexNetworks/README.md

 #### How many edges are in the connectome?

 Use the `sum()` command to count the total number of edges.
+Do you need to divide this number by 2?
+Why/why not?

 #### In-degree, `kIn`, and out-degree, `kOut`